squaresLab/SOSRepair/README.md

-# SearchRepair #
+# SOSRepair #

-SearchRepair is an automatic program repair tool which tries to fix programs with the help of both generate-and-validate and semantics-based techniques.
+SOSRepair is an automatic program repair tool which tries to fix programs with the help of both generate-and-validate and semantics-based techniques.

 ### Requirements ###